Full Duplex Operation for Small Cells: Introduction

-Recently, there has been some research, which considered the above system.
-In~\cite{Barghi12}, a single cell capacity comparison between using multiple-antennas as HD MIMO with that of utilizing them to build an FD radio is done.
-Information theoretic techniques, that is, successive interference cancellation for uplink and dirty paper coding in downlink to calculate the UE capacity are used.
+This area has attracted considerable interest.
+Barghi \emph{et al.}~\cite{Barghi12} compared the capacity of an FD single cell where multiple antennas are used to build an FD radio, to the capacity of a HD single cell where the antennas are used for MIMO transmission.
+Information theoretic techniques, that is, successive interference cancellation for uplink and dirty paper coding for downlink, are used to calculate the UE capacity.
 It is shown that under certain conditions, using additional antennas for building an FD radio can provide a performance boost compared to utilizing the antennas to form a high capacity MIMO link.
-In~\cite{XShen13}, a suboptimal scheduling algorithm to select the transmission direction of each UE in a multi-cell scenario, assuming fixed transmission powers for each direction, is given.
-They simulated an FD scenario, in which downlink transmission occurs from the center BS in a cell, but uplink reception is performed at uniformly distributed Rx antennas in the cell.
-In their system, they ignore the inter-BS interference and interference from the UEs of neighboring cells, similar to the assumption made in~\cite{Simeone2014full}, where an analytical expression for the achievable rates assuming Cloud Radio Access Network (C-RAN) operation for both HD and FD are derived.
-In~\cite{ChoiSTR12}, a method to mitigate the inter-BS interference using null forming in elevation angle at BS antennas is given.
-With this design, they further analyze the performance of the multi-cell system with FD BSs with a simple UE selection procedure by assuming fixed powers in both directions.
+A resource allocation method using matching theory to optimally allocate the subcarriers among Tx-Rx pairs for a single cell FD OFDMA network was proposed by Di \emph{et al.}~\cite{DiINFOCOM}.
+Shao \emph{et al.}~\cite{Shaocommletter} proposed a cell partitioning method to divide the whole interference region into several partitions and allocate the frequency resources to them for a single cell FD OFDMA system.
+The methods presented in~\cite{DiINFOCOM} and~\cite{Shaocommletter} cannot be directly applied for resource allocation in a multi-cell scenario.
+A suboptimal scheduling algorithm to select the transmission direction of each UE in a multi-cell scenario, assuming fixed transmission power for each direction, was proposed by Shen \emph{et al.}\cite{XShen13}.
+In the FD scenario of \cite{XShen13}, downlink transmission occurs from the center BS, while uplink reception is performed at uniformly distributed Rx antennas.
+In this system, inter-BS interference and interference from the UEs of neighboring cells is ignored.
+A similar assumption was made in~\cite{Simeone2014full}, where an analytical expression for the achievable rates assuming Cloud Radio Access Network (C-RAN) operation for both HD and FD are derived.
+Choi~\cite{HyunICTC} also considered perfect inter-BS interference cancellation while designing a UE pair selection method for the multi-cell FD system.
+Interference from UEs of neighboring cells were also ignored in \cite{HyunICTC}, which makes the resource allocation easier even for the multi-cell case.
+However, the assumption of ignoring interference from UEs of neighboring cells may not be appropriate in some scenarios.
+An cell-edge uplink UE of a neighboring cell may generate severe interference for the downlink transmission.
+Choi \emph{et al.}~\cite{ChoiSTR12} proposed a method to mitigate the inter-BS interference using null forming in the elevation angle at BS antennas.
+With this design, they further analyze the performance of the multi-cell system with FD BSs with a simple UE selection procedure by assuming fixed transmission powers in both directions.
+FD operation in a cellular system has also been investigated in the DUPLO project~\cite{duplo_site}, where a joint uplink-downlink beamforming technique was designed for the single small cell environment~\cite{Nguyenduplo}.